hgeorge82/Marker-Spinner/README.md

 # March

 ## Week 1
-Mariam: I was waiting to the switch to arrive, so I didn't do anything else
+Mariam: I was waiting for the switch to arrive, so I didn't do anything else
 Hope: This week I worked on designing the marker cap and base of our project.
 I came up with a problem, the cap was too loose and I had to go back and increase the size of the indents on the cap to keep it from slipping.
 The base has been a whole mess considering the t-slot joints have been a disaster to work with.

 ## Week 2